|

-How to Identify the Manufacturer, Part # & Date of Integrated Circuits
+How to Identify the Manufacturer, Part # & Date of Integrated Circuits by manufactures markings:

-Typical Integrated Circuit Identification from manufacture's markings:
+Typical Integrated Circuit Identification from manufacture's marks found on package:

 - Manufacturer's Name or Identifying Logo